Brugada syndrome is a rare but serious condition that affects the way electrical signals pass through the heart.

 It can cause the heart to beat dangerously fast.
 These unusually fast heartbeats – known as an arrhythmia – can sometimes be life threatening.

 Brugada syndrome is usually caused by a faulty gene that's inherited by a child from a parent.
 A simple heart test can be done to see if you have it.

 Symptoms of Brugada syndrome

-Many people with Brugada syndrome don't have any symptoms and don't realise they have it.
+Many people with Brugada syndrome do not have any symptoms and do not realise they have it.

 Some people experience: